Kartaverse/Reactor-Standalone/Install.md

 2. Delete the Reactor content folder.
 On Windows this location is typically:
 `C:\Users\<Your User Account>\Reactor\`

-3. Drag the "Reactor" Program Files folder into the trash can.
+3. Drag the "Reactor" Program Files folder into the recyling bin.

 ## Linux Uninstall